Bob5k/Awesome-Vibecoding-Guide/README.md

 #### Traycer.ai
 Why I left:
 - Too slow—planning takes long, validation too, fixes even longer
-- Plugin dependency—requires VS Code/derivatives (issues with my repos)
+- Plugin dependency—requires VS Code/derivatives (no Zed support as per time of writing this guide)
-- Costly—$25/month for realistic workloads
+- Costly—$25/month for realistic workloads (with recent pricing changes having 1 artifact per 45 minutes it might not be even enough for serious, fast paced development)
 - Frustration—when the plan hallucinates, rollbacks waste lots of time

 What was good:
 - Automatic validation of ongoing development
 - High output quality (when it works)
+- Usually combo of plan + validation + improvements after validation proposed improved overall project's quality (at the cost of significant time increase till feature is developed)

-Conclusion: Achieve similar results with OpenSpec + GLM for a fraction of the price.
+Conclusion: Achieve similar results with OpenSpec + GLM for a fraction of the price AND usually a fraction of the time spent with Traycer.

 ### Tool Compatibility